Beijing — The Layers of History and Power

 These are the 5A sites that match Beijing’s core: they show the city’s historic weight and how that weight meets daily life.

-- The Forbidden City (Palace Museum) — The imperial heart.
+- The Forbidden City (Palace Museum) — The world's largest and most well-preserved wooden palace complex; the imperial heart.
 Walk its axis and you see how power was staged.
 It is essential because it explains the city’s form and ritual.
+We suggest you also try the "Panoramic Palace Museum", which offers an immersive virtual tour of the Forbidden City.
+Through this online experience, you can enter the different halls and buildings of the palace, explore classical Chinese architecture in detail, or simply enjoy the changing scenery of the Forbidden City, whatever the season.

 - Temple of Heaven (Tiantan) — Sacred geometry in a park.
 Public exercise, ritual architecture, and ceremony meet in one place.
 It reads Beijing’s spiritual logic.